Women in Partido Obrero de Unificación Marxista: May Days of 1937

-In the lead up to the May Days events, Communists aligned with the Soviet Union had largely taken control of the ports, where most of the support materials and relief aid coming in for distribution around the country were from the Soviet Union.
+In the lead up to the May Days events, Communists aligned with the Soviet Union had largely taken control of Spain's ports, where most of the support materials and relief aid coming in for distribution around the country were from the Soviet Union.
 They soon became a de facto police force, and were already working to undermine anarchists.
-On 1 May 1937, thousands of armed anarchists took to the streets, daring the government and police to disarm them.
+On 1 May 1937, thousands of armed anarchists took to the streets of Madrid, daring the government and police to disarm them.
 Open conflict started on 3 May in front of the Telefónica building.
-On 4 May, the city had come to a complete work stoppage, with machine guns appearing in placements along the major streets in the city.
+On 4 May, Madrid had come to a complete work stoppage, with machine guns appearing in placements along the major streets in the city.
 By the conclusion of major fighting on 8 May, over 1,000 people had died and another 1,500 were wounded.
 The POUM leadership saw it all come to a tragic head on 16 June 1937 when Andrés Nin and the POUM executive were arrested.
 The next day, foreign POUM members and supporters were arrested en masse at the Hotel Falcon and taken to prison.
 Eventually, many foreigners in the group were rescued, thanks in part to the journalist George Tioli.
 Informed of their imprisonment by Tioli, the US Consulate worked to secure the release of Cusick and Orr.

 The May Days events involved a number of POUM affiliated women.
 Nurse Teresa Rebull was among them.
 Her involvement led to punishment, which was part of the reason she subsequently fled Spain.
 Lois Orr was also involved in the Barcelona May Days.
 Lois Cusick was caught up in the May Day events.
 Cusick and her companion's apartment at Avinguda Republica d'Argentina 2 was raided and the pair were arrested along with other POUM foreigners in the area like Katia Landau.
 The raid was conducted by a Russian and three plainclothes policemen affiliated with the guardias de asalto.
 As night fell, they were marched through the blacked out streets of Barcelona to Portal de l'Angel, 24.
 Eventually they were rescued in part because of the actions of the journalist George Tioli.
 With assistance from the United States Consul Mahlon Perkins, informed of the imprisonment thanks to Tioli, her group, which included Orr, Cusick and Landau, was released on 1 July.
 Two days later, they departed Spain aboard a ship bound for France.